microsoft/Power-BI-Embedded-Contoso-Sales-Demo/README.md

 * Binding custom actions to button clicks.

 * Editing (insert/update) data in a table using writeback operations.
-In the *ContosoSalesDemo* application you can add data to a database directly from the UI.
+In the *Contoso Sales Demo* application you can add data to a database directly from the UI.

 * Service Principal based authentication.
 This authentication method is recommended for accessing Power BI and [Common Data Service](https://aka.ms/microsoft-dataverse) REST APIs.